-- Erosion exists at the toe of both channel banks along most of the channel, cutting a vertical wall 2 to 3 feet up from the bottom of the channel.
-This erosion has expanded since the last inspection and may have been worsened by clearing activities. - c.
+- a.
+Channel banks were cleared of brush and trees prior to the 2015 inspection.
+Regrowth of small trees along the banks is occurring.
+The bottom of the channel is mostly free of vegetation. - Erosion exists at the toe of both channel banks along most of the channel, cutting a vertical wall 2 to 3 feet up from the bottom of the channel.
+This erosion does not appear to have significantly changed since the last inspection. - c.
 Some retaining walls and fences (likely installed by homeowners) along the channel are leaning toward the channel and appear to be failing.
-Some of the blocks at one of the retaining walls have been removed from the channel after falling in and placed on top of the wall. - d.
-The CMP storm sewer discharging into the channel between 6833 and 6825 Markwood Drive is in poor condition the pipe bottom is corroded and there is erosion around the pipe.
+Some of the blocks at one of the retaining walls have been removed from the channel after falling in and placed on top of the wall.

+d.
+The CMP storm sewer discharging into the channel between 6833 and 6825 Markwood Drive is in poor condition - the pipe bottom is corroded and there is erosion and undercutting around the pipe end.